minaohh/caramelo-properties-8fb73/content/pages/about.md

       - title: Spacious Properties
         subtitle: We believe in the importance of space
         content: >
-          Spacious homes mean more personal space and privacy.
+          **Spacious homes mean more personal space and privacy**.
 Nowadays, properties are cramped and people are forced to live a "compact" lifestyle.

           With Caramelo, we make sure there is enough **room to breathe** with enough ventilation to give a more relaxing atmosphere.

           Plus, we provide parking spaces for your safety and convenience.